“One way or another.”

 Yes.
 If you’re talking about the growing number of agencies investing in group health benefits offerings.

 It’s the attitude being echoed by more and more agencies when asked why they are increasingly investing in group benefits despite a looming decision from the U.S. Supreme Court that could overturn parts of the Obama Administration’s healthcare reform.
-Many of those spoken with said that despite the decision, which had yet to be made at the time this story went to print, they were moving ahead by beefing up workforce and investments in resources to prepare for growth in this sector.
+Those spoken with said that despite the decision, which had yet to be made at the time this story went to print, they were moving ahead by beefing up employees and investments in resources to prepare for growth in this sector.

 The consensus: One way or another, as times change and the world becomes ever more complex, the healthcare landscape is changing, and businesses small to large are going to need help navigating whatever system happens to be in place in coming years.

 “Frankly we want to take advantage of whatever changes take place,” said Shawn P. Pynes, a principal with Barney & Barney LLC in San Diego.

 Barney & Barney, which has numerous divisions, including a growing property/casualty division, sees group benefits as one of its biggest growth opportunities, and the agency is ponying up both fiscal and human resources to be prepared for that growth.

 Regardless of what the Supreme Court does with the Obama Administration’s healthcare plan, or whether the Republican challenger Mitt Romney gets in office and halts the sweeping reforms, the elections themselves going to shape the implementation of healthcare.